 Step 6.
 Add the cooked rice to the wok and stir-fry for 2-3 minutes.
 Spread the rice grains as thin as possible on the wok or pan surface for even cooking.

 Step 7.
-Add the green onions then the sauce mixture to the wok and stir-fry for 1-2 minutes until everything is well combined.
+Add the green onions and the sauce mixture to the wok, and stir-fry for 1-2 minutes until everything is well combined.

 Garnishing options for your Khao Pad Goong

 - Thai fried rice is frequently served with Prik Nam Pla, a simple chili sauce with minced garlic cloves and fresh chilies.
-(Recipe coming soon!)
-But the following can be used as your garnishing options with this Thai shrimp fried rice recipe.
+But the items below can be used as your garnishing options with this Thai shrimp fried rice recipe.